slowproj/slowdash/Applications/SlowDrip/README.md

   value_cal double precision
 );
 ```
+which is defined in the Dripline's PostgreSQL configuration.

 ## FirstMeshControl
 In this example we integrate a Dripline Python script with SlowDash so that functions in the script can be called from the GUI.